instantOS/instantos.github.io/docs/tags.md

 corresponding number key.
 To move a window to another tag, use Super + Shift + Tag-number.
 To move a window to a tag and follow it there, use Super + Alt + Tag-number.
 You can also drag the green indicator to another tag using the mouse.
-Holding down shift while doing so, follows the window to the corresponding tag.
+Holding down Shift while doing so, follows the window to the corresponding tag.
 Drag a floating window over a tag indicator to move it there and activate the tag.

 ### Activating multiple tags